-This is seriously The Best Thanksgiving Turkey Recipe ever!
+This is seriously The Best Thanksgiving Turkey Recipe!
 It packs tons of flavor and makes a juicy Thanksgiving turkey slathered with garlic herb butter and browned to perfection.
 No brining needed in this easy, no-fuss turkey recipe!

 My Favorite Thanksgiving Turkey Recipe